-Don's mom (left), his sister Nancy (red coat) and husband Don (blue and white jacket) came for a weekend visit in the spring of 2008.
+Don's mom (left), his sister Nancy (red coat), and husband Don (blue and white jacket) came for a weekend visit in the spring of 2008.
 Don's mom and Sister's husband are deceased.

-Don's nephew Joe and his wife Debbie were here in February, 2011.
+Don's nephew Joe and his wife Debbie visited us in February 2011.

 Our Golden Retriever "Pfeil".
-She is the fifth senior dog that we have adopted.
-She is simply the best!
-You can learn more about her by clickinghttp://passionforgold.homestead.com/PassionsSpellboundPfeil.html .
+She was the fifth senior dog that we have adopted.
+She was simply the best and is now deceased.

-"Michael" is an exotic breed Bengal Snow Leopard cat.
-In our family, Michael is the one who is truly in charge!
+"Michael" was our exotic breed Bengal Snow Leopard cat.
+In our family, Michael was the one who was truly in charge!
+He is now deceased.

-Note: Regretabbly, Micael and Pfeil died in 2013 and 2014.
+Note: Regrettably, Michael and Pfeil died in 2013 and 2014.
 We miss them both so very much.

-We are now whole once again after recently traveling to Richmond, KY to bring home our new companion Springer Spaniel "Leah".
-She is a retired 9 years old show dog and daughter of the 2007 Westminster "Best in Show".
-You can see Leah in action during her younger years at https://www.youtube.com/watch?v=Ylqt7-qBBSk .
-She is the 7th older dog that we have adopted over the years.
+Our companion Springer Spaniel "Leah."
+She was a retired nine years old show dog and daughter of the 2007 Westminster "Best in Show".
+She was the 7th older dog that we have adopted over the years.
 We are so very thankful to Karen Carrico for trusting us into the care of Leah for the rest of her days.
+She is now deceased.